arushirai1/binary-tree-code/README.md

-This project provides implementations of searching, sorting, and removal algorithms for binary (search) trees in Java.
+This program provides working implementations of searching, sorting, and removal algorithms for binary (search) trees in Java.